Baqend/guide/src/topics/push/index.md

 ```

 With this, handling the use case that a device is not registered in Baqend but has an active subscription in the Push
  Manager, is covered, too.
-Every time this use case occurs, you need to unsubscribe to active subscription from the
+Every time this use case occurs, you need to unsubscribe the active subscription from the
  Push Manager, otherwise a new subscription can not be made.

 Now you are able to register the user's device and save it in your device schema.